Reference: The Dianetics Axioms

 Executive Summary 2025

-The oneness of effort among organisms is vital for evolution.
+The harmony of effort among organisms is vital for evolution.
 It is achieved by overcoming the randomity present.
 Randomity becomes intense in direct ratio to the amount and suddenness of counter-effort.
 It may be assimilated by following it back in time to its first occurrence.

 Aberration exists to the degree that plus or minus randomity exists in the environment, or in the past data of an organism, group or species.
 The self-determinism is the degree of optimum motion present in the configuration of the organism.